 US Navy & Commercial Applications.

-Operators of large ocean faring vessels must take care in managing multiple types of waste, including food waste.
-Large pumps and grinders are present on ships to grind up food waste into a small particle size for meeting regulatory standards and for easier disposal.
-Regulatory limits require food waste to be ground down to 1″ or smaller chunks prior to disposal.
+Operators of large ocean-faring vessels must manage multiple types of waste, including food waste.
+Large pumps and grinders are present on ships to grind up food waste into a small particle sizes to meet regulatory standards and for easier disposal.
+Regulatory limits require food waste to be ground down to 1″ or smaller chunks before disposal.

 The EDDY Pump can help keep your ship in compliance by maintaining these strict standards.